spathon/weather-app/README.md

 Open Weather Map and Yahoo are used to display the temperature and an average of both.

+## About

+The project felt like a good opportunity to test [Create React App](https://github.com/facebookincubator/create-react-app) to get up and running fast

 ## Available Scripts

 In the project directory, you can run: